 A participant may play for only 1 team.

 - Each team shall consist of five players.
+Each team must have a female on the playing field at all times.
 Teams must have at least four players at the designated time of the contest.
 Teams must have at least four players to continue.

 - There is no limit on the number of substitutes.
-You may only sub when your team has possession of the ball during a stoppage of play in the game on a corner kick.
-Either team may substitute during a stoppage of play in the game on a goal kick, throw in, after a score, when a player is cautioned, when a player is injured, or when a player is disqualified.
+You may sub when there is a stoppage of play in the game.
+Either team may substitute during a stoppage of play in the game after a score, when a player is cautioned, when a player is injured, or when a player is disqualified.

 - A player shall not wear anything that is dangerous to another player on the field (i.e. loose chains, rings, watches, headwear that contains any hard, stiff material including billed hats or items containing exposed knots).
 ALL JEWELRY MUST BE REMOVED.
 Participants wearing illegal equipment will be required to sub off (whether a sub is available or not) until the next substitution opportunity after the jewelry is removed.
 THIS INCLUDES ALL EARRINGS.
 If you are wearing any type of cast you will not be allowed to play.
 Braces must be covered and padded.
 All shin guards made of hard substances (plastic etc.) must be covered entirely by stockings.

 - Players must wear athletic type shoes that cover the foot completely.
 Sandals, boots, and open toe shoes are NOT allowed.
-Cleats are limited to studs or projections that do not exceed 1⁄2 inch in length and are made with nonabrasive rubber or rubber-type synthetic material that does not chip or develop a cutting edge.
 The Intramural Sport Supervisor will have final judgment on legal footwear and is not protestable.

 - Ready to Play : FIVE minutes past game time is forfeit time!
 If a team does not have at least four players present and ready to play at this point then they forfeit.